Rio Tinto Alcan

-The purpose of this Agreement is to set environmental performance objectives with respect to atmospheric emissions of polycyclic aromatic hydrocarbons (PAHs) from Rio Tinto Alcan's Söderberg facilities in Kitimat, British Columbia, and Beauharnois and Shawinigan, Quebec.
-In addition, the Agreement includes a timeline for achieving the objectives and calls for the development of a continuous-improvement plan, annual reporting of progress made and verification of the achievement of the objectives by an independent expert.
+The purpose of the Agreement is to set environmental performance objectives with respect to atmospheric emissions of polycyclic aromatic hydrocarbons (PAHs) from Rio Tinto Alcan's Söderberg aluminium smelter facilities in Kitimat, British Columbia, and in Beauharnois and Shawinigan, Quebec.
+In addition, the Agreement includes a timeline for achieving the performance objectives, requires the development of a continuous-improvement plan, annual reporting of progress made to Environment Canada, and verification of the achievement of the performance objectives by an independent expert.

 By signing the Agreement, Rio Tinto Alcan (RTA) also agreed to develop and annually update an action plan for reducing atmospheric emissions of PAHs at its Söderberg facilities by achieving the environmental performance objectives outlined in the Appendix of the Agreement.

 Beauharnois and Shawinigan Söderberg facilities in Quebec have met the performance objectives of this agreement every year since this agreement has been in place, until their respective closure in 2009 and 2013.
 The Kitimat facility in British Columbia has met its performance objective every year except for 2013.

 On April 23, 2009, RTA permanently closed the two series of Söderberg cells at its Beauharnois facility.
 This closure resulted in reductions in PAH emissions of approximately 36 tonnes annually.
 RTA permanently closed its Shawinigan smelting operations in November 2013.
 This closure resulted in reductions of PAH emissions of approximately 66 tonnes annually.